Met4FoF/agentMET4FOF/README.md

 </p>
 <p align="justify">
 A special emphasize is put on supporting metrological treatment of sensor streaming data.
-This includes the consideration of measurement uncertainties during data analyses and processing as well as propagating metadata alongside the data itself.
+This includes the consideration of measurement uncertainties during data analysis and processing as well as propagating metadata alongside the data itself.
 </p>
 <p align="justify">